Lady Buckit and the Motley Mopsters

-Lady Buckit and the Motley Mopsters also simply known as LBMM is a 2020 Nigerian computer-animated fantasy film directed by Adebisi Adetayo from a story by Stanlee Ohikhuare and a screenplay by Ayo Arigbabu.
+Lady Buckit and the Motley Mopsters, known simply as LBMM, is a 2020 Nigerian computer-animated fantasy film.
+It was directed by Adebisi Adetayo from a story by Stanlee Ohikhuare and a screenplay by Ayo Arigbabu.
 The film stars Bimbo Akintola, Patrick Doyle, Bola Edwards and Kalu Ikeagwu in the lead roles.
 The film is also the first Nigerian cinematic feature-length animated film.
 The film production underwent several delays since 2017, But later had its exclusive special screening at the Genesis Cinemas in Lekki, Lagos on 5 December 2020.
 It had its theatrical release on 11 December 2020 and opened to mixed reviews from critics.